-In consideration of the Advisor's agreement to reimburse the Fund's operating expenses, the Fund has agreed to repay the Advisor in the amount of any Fund expenses reimbursed subject to the limitation that a reimbursement (an "Advisor Reimbursement") will be made only if and to the extent that (i) it is payable not more than three years from the last business day of the calendar quarter in which the applicable Expense Payment was made by the Advisor; (ii) the Advisor Reimbursement does not cause Other Fund Operating Expenses (as defined herein) (on an annualized basis and net of any reimbursements received by the Fund during such fiscal year) during the applicable quarter to exceed the percentage of the Fund's average net assets attributable to Class W Shares represented by Other Fund Operating Expenses (on an annualized basis) during the quarter in which the applicable Expense Payment from the Advisor was made; and (iii) the distributions per share declared by the Fund for the applicable class at the time of the applicable Expense Payment are less than the effective rate of distributions per share for such class at the time the Advisor Reimbursement would be paid.
-See "Fund Expenses - Expense Support and Conditional Reimbursement Agreement" for additional information.
-The Expense Support and Conditional Reimbursement Agreement will remain in effect at least until July 11, 2019, unless and until the Board approves its modification or termination.
+The Fund has agreed to repay the Advisor in the amount of any Fund expenses reimbursed under the Expense Support and Conditional Reimbursement Agreement (including any organizational, offering, or operating costs reimbursed under the original and first amended and restated expense support and conditional reimbursement agreements (collectively, the "Expense Support and Conditional Reimbursement Agreements")) (each such payment, an "Expense Payment"), subject to the limitation that a reimbursement (an "Advisor Reimbursement") will be made only if and to the extent that (i) it is payable not more than three years from the last business day of the calendar quarter in which the applicable Expense Payment was made by the Advisor; (ii) the Advisor

+Reimbursement does not cause Other Fund Operating Expenses (as defined herein) (on an annualized basis and net of any reimbursements received by the Fund during such fiscal year) during the applicable quarter to exceed the percentage of the Fund's average net assets attributable to Class U Shares represented by Other Fund Operating Expenses (on an annualized basis) during the quarter in which the applicable Expense Payment from the Advisor was made; and (iii) the distributions per share declared by the Fund for the applicable class at the time of the applicable Expense Payment are less than the effective rate of distributions per share for such class at the time the Advisor Reimbursement would be paid.
+See "Fund Expenses -

+Expense Support and Conditional Reimbursement Agreement" for additional information.
+The Expense Support and Conditional Reimbursement Agreement will remain in effect at least until July 31, 2020, unless and until the Board approves its modification or termination.
 This agreement may be terminated only by the Fund's Board on notice to the Advisor.
 See "Fund Expenses."

-Class W Shares will pay to the Distributor a distribution fee (the "Distribution Fee") that will accrue at an annual rate equal to 0.50% of the Fund's average daily net assets attributable to Class W Shares and is payable on a quarterly basis.
+Class U Shares will pay to the Distributor a distribution fee (the "Distribution Fee") that will accrue at an annual rate equal to 0.75% of the Fund's average daily net assets attributable to Class U Shares and is payable on a quarterly basis.
 See "Plan of Distribution."